LuisJGOfficial/SteamWorkshop/README.md

 # Steam Workshop Downloader
 The biggest downloader addons/plugins for pc games is here.
+# What contains?
+What this collection consists of are two addon downloader files from Steam Workshop and one that is able to convert said .gma files to folders in a matter of seconds.
 # Credits
 WorkshopDL - The Best Steam Workshop Downloader by imwaitingnow.
 The original one by fidget77.
 Crowbar [Source Engine Modding Tool] by steamteam.